Easy to Make Spicy Shrimp QuesadillasJump to Recipe

 I’ll be honest, I completely winged this spice combination.
 It was spicy which is what I was going for, but feel free to change it around and substitute freely.

 Let this sit for about 10 minutes to get all happy.

-Cooking the Shrimp
+Cooking the shrimp

 Once they are cooked through (won’t be pink on the inside), give them a quick chop on a cutting board.
 This will make them easier to put on the quesadillas.
 Eating whole shrimp between two tortillas is kind of awkward so this makes it easier.

-Add the top tortilla and cook these for about 8-10 minutes at 400 degrees.
+Add the top flour tortilla and cook these for about 8-10 minutes at 400 degrees.
 Then take out your baking sheet and carefully flip each quesadilla with a spatula.

-They should be very crispy and delicious on the bottom.
+The shrimp quesadillas should be very crispy and delicious on the bottom.

 Return them to the oven for another 5-6 minutes and then they should be ready to serve!

 I cut mine into quarters, but you could do eighths if you were really trying to feed a crowd.